Ravioli with butter and sage sauce; a marriage made in heaven!

 Go out and get some lumaconi!
 They are one of the shapes of pasta Italians love the most: big snails, literally.
 This time around, combine spinach, ricotta, nutmeg, salt and pepper.
 This is for the filling, of course.
 At the same time, you need a tomato sauce made with tomatoes, olive oil, garlic, a little oregano and pepper.
 Get ready with diced mozzarella too.
 Now, cook the pasta and place the lumaconi in a baking dish.
 Fill each “snail” with the stuffing and cover them with the tomato sauce and add the diced mozzarella.
 Allow it to crisp up in the oven for about 20 minutes at 190 degrees and you will find out what “miracle in the kitchen” really means.

 Now, this is just pure fun.
 Cook your conchiglioni (big shells in Italian, a type of pasta).
 As you do so, prepare the stuffing with spinach, ricotta, salt, pepper and parmesan cheese.
 Fill the conchiglioni one by one with this divine combination.
 Place them in a buttered pan, add bechamel sauce and bake it all for 20 minutes at 230 degrees celsius.
 Trust me, this is delicious.

-Are you ready to come to Tuscookany and allow us to teach you many variations of stuffed pasta which you can enjoy together with your fellow cooks together with delicious wine pairings!
+Are you ready to come to Tuscookany and allow us to teach you, in our cooking classes, the many variations of stuffed pasta which you can enjoy together with your fellow cooks together with delicious wine pairings!